havlasme/ansible-role-system_users/README.md

 #    ssh_key_passphrase: string
 ## OPTIONAL: type of generated SSH key
 #    ssh_key_type: string
-## OPTIONAL: if set to True, user is removed from host
+## OPTIONAL: if set to true, user is removed from host
 #    disabled: bool

 # list of default groups for all users managed by role
-# to ignore these for selected user, that must have set option "append" to "no" in it's specification
+# to ignore these for selected user, that must have set option "append" to false in it's specification
 system_users__default_groups_list: []

 # should be default groups appended to potential existing user's group
-system_users__default_groups_append: True
+system_users__default_groups_append: true
 ```

 Dependencies